GL-Li/vimwiki/docker_kubernetes.md

     - pod object
         - smallest unit Kubernetes can interact with
         - contains one or more container, shared resources like volumn, and cluster-internal IP, localhost
-        - designed to be ephemeral: to be started, stoppe, replaced as needed managed by Kubernetes.
+        - designed to be ephemeral: to be started, stopped, replaced as needed managed by Kubernetes.

     - deployment object
         - created by users